davjfish/helper_files/lxd.md

 - rename an alias of an image `lxc image alias rename myalias myaliasNEW`
 - remove an alias of an image `lxc image alias delete myalias`
 - create a new image from a container `lxc publish mycontainer/mysnapshot --alias mycontainerimage`
-  - NOTE: best to publish from a snapshot otherwise you need to stop the container ALSO, if you use `lxc export` instead of lxc image export, the export will be much larger.
 - export an image to file `lxc image export mycontainerimage ~/myfolder`
 - import an image from file `lxc image import 725a02bf5e68.tar.gz` then `lxc image alias create mynewimagealias 725a02bf5e68`
+  - NOTE: you cannot do any `lxc import` on an image exprt.
+You must do `lxc image import`!
+  - In general, use this approach if you want the image to be available physically on each node.
+If you are transferring around an instance, best to use `lxc import/export`.

 ### clusters